Physical-Science-Academy/NCPDocs/en/command.md

 - `/ncp ban (player) (days) (hours)`
 - `/ncp ban (player) (days) (hours) (minutes)`

-uUse this command to have NCP block some players on your server.
+Use this command to have NCP block some players on your server.
 Also, you can customize the ban.